cislune/DEM-Calibration-Project-Chrono/README.md

 - Contact forces between the wheel and terrain
   *(contact_type, A, B, f_x, f_y, f_z, X, Y, Z)*

-Each slip value is run as a **separate trial**.
+Each slip value is run as a separate trial.
 Singular slip trials per run can be configured through `config.py`.

 ### What this script does
 1. Loads the settled terrain from `terrain_generation.py`